Laura Claycomb: Modern music

 In modern music, she made her debut at the Salzburg Festival in Peter Sellars's new production of Ligeti's Le Grand Macabre, reprising the role of Amanda in the same production at the Théâtre du Châtelet in Paris.
 She can be heard on the Grammy-nominated recording of Le Grand Macabre for Sony with Esa-Pekka Salonen conducting.
 Concerts of Humperdinck's Hänsel und Gretel (role debut as Gretel) with the London Symphony Orchestra, Copland's The Tender Land (role debut as Laurie Moss), The Rake's Progress (role debut as Anne Trulove) all at London's Barbican, as well as Mistress Page in Vaughan Williams' Sir John in Love in Newcastle with the Northern Sinfonia and its recording for Chandos are some highlights of her operatic collaboration with conductor Richard Hickox.
-Claycomb debuted Cunegonde in Candide at Opera Pacific with John Demain.
+Claycomb debuted Cunegonde in Candide at Opera Pacific with John Demain and reprised the role with Maggio Musicale Fiorentino in 2016.
 In 2006, Claycomb originated the role of Queen Wealtheow in Elliot Goldenthal's opera Grendel in a Julie Taymor production with Los Angeles Opera and Lincoln Center Festival.
-She added Anne Trulove in the Rake's Progress to her stage roles in 2007 with a new Robert Lepage production she originated at Brussels' La Monnaie and reprised at the Opéra de Lyon.
-In 2015, Claycomb created the role of Hester Prynne in world premiere of Lori Laitman's The Scarlet Letter at Opera Colorado as well as singing Leonard Bernstein's Kaddish (Symphony No. 3) for the first time with the RAI National Symphony Orchestra in Turin.
+She added Anne Trulove in the Rake's Progress to her stage roles in 2007 with a new Robert Lepage production she originated at Brussels' La Monnaie and reprised at the Opéra de Lyon, reprising the role at the Paris Opera in 2008 in a new Olivier Py production.
+In 2015, Claycomb created the role of Hester Prynne in the world premiere of Lori Laitman's The Scarlet Letter at Opera Colorado as well as singing Leonard Bernstein's Kaddish (Symphony No. 3) for the first time with the RAI National Symphony Orchestra in Turin.